 Overview

-Once the user has successfully defined the parameters and clicked “Create”, the following screen will appear.
+Once you have successfully defined the parameters and clicked "Create", the results screen will appear.

 Base Supplier indicates each base supplier from the base collection that has at least one exposure.
-In case there is more than one exposure, extending the row in the table reveals more details about each exposure, such as which risk companies are found in the supply chain.
-Clicking the names of the base suppliers will take you to these suppliers’ target profile.
+Where there is more than one exposure, expanding the row reveals further details, such as which risk companies are found in the supply chain.
+Clicking a supplier's name takes you to their target profile.

-Risk Suppliers displays how many risk suppliers were found in each base supplier’s supply chain on the selected tier-level.
-Clicking the names of the risk suppliers will take you to these suppliers’ target profile.
+Risk Suppliers displays how many risk suppliers were found in each base supplier's supply chain at the selected tier level.
+Clicking a risk supplier's name takes you to their target profile.

 Exposure Level indicates whether the base supplier in question is a site or a site group.

 Reason for Exposure indicates why each base supplier is exposed.
-For example, in case of an Exposure Type Country, the column indicates in which country the identified risk suppliers are located.
+For example, in the case of Exposure Type: Country, the column shows in which country the identified risk suppliers are located.

 You can also preview a specific supplier's exposure details by clicking the "Preview" button.